Conditional Flow Matching for Bayesian Posterior Inference: INTRODUCTION

-\paragraph{Main Contributions} \begin{enumerate} \item \textbf{Likelihood-free Posterior Sampler.} In Section~\ref{sec:methodology}, we adapt flow matching technique on the posterior sampling problem without access to the explicit likelihood.
+\item \textbf{Likelihood-free Posterior Sampler.} In Section~\ref{sec:methodology}, we adapt flow matching technique to the posterior sampling problem, with or without access to the explicit likelihood.
 With a similar accuracy in posterior sampling, our proposed method requires less computation time than MCMC and M-GAN.
 Our proposed method is a dynamic extension of block-triangular maps, with a straightforward access to the inverse maps.

 \item \textbf{Inference through Credible Sets.} Our posterior sampling method enables us to implement posterior uncertainty quantification (Section~\ref{sec:monotonicity}).
 Under mild assumptions, we can draw Bayesian credible sets at multiple levels simultaneously without having to learn the maps repeatedly.
 The contour of these credible sets agree with the levels of Monge-Kantorovich data depth, providing a more sensible shape.
 Our method also allows an easy access to the inverse map, enabling a conditional rank function that plays a role similar to the p-value in comparing parameters to the posterior distribution.